Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/03_Modules.md

 such tools distributed with the OS, it is a rather old version and you may want to use a newer one.

-If you would just look through the list of available modules, even after loading some other modules to acitvate a larger software stack, you will not find any module called `CMake` though.
+If you would just look through the list of available modules, even after loading some other modules to activate a larger software stack, you will not find any module called `CMake` though.
 But let's use the powers of `module spider` and try

 ```bash